QuadSpinner/Gaea-Docs/source/Guide/2-Graph/6-Portals.md

 You can rename the portal node to change the name displayed in the portal tab.

+### Disconnecting Portals

 To disconnect a portal from a target node:

-- `Ctrl + right-click` the node.
+<video controls><source src="/mp4/cnv-portal-disconnect.mp4" type="video/mp4"></video>

+Select the node and press `X`.
 You can select the port you wish to disconnect from the portal.

+### Reverting a Portal

 To convert the portal back to a normal node:

+<video controls><source src="/mp4/cnv-portal-remove.mp4" type="video/mp4"></video>

-- @dragout a connection from the portal and select `Remove Portal`.
+@dragout a connection from the portal and select `Remove Portal`.
 Any connections to other nodes in the same graph will be converted to a normal connection.
 Connections to other graphs will be deleted.

 ## Chokepoint